What is the Most Important Role of a Community Manager?

 The Most Important Role for Me

-The role of a Community Manager, I believe, is mainly as a listener, and all three of these sub-roles are mainly centered around listening.
+The role of a Community Manager, I believe, is mainly as a listener, and all three of these sub-roles mainly center around listening.
 What are people saying?
 How can we understand the community?
 And how does what we’re hearing convert into metrics?

 Allow me to add a new role, perhaps one that melds these three – the Windmill.
 That is, a means of harnessing the wind.
 The Community Manager needs to know which way the wind blows, and how to measure it, and how to use it to power the community.